Student Technical Solutions Competition

 Plan early to have your students represent your school in one of the Competition Categories.
 Please thoroughly read both the General Rules and Information and the Specific Rules and Information related to each subject area and category in which your students will participate.

 The College doors will be open at 7:30 a.m.
 Please use the Northeast Parking Lot and enter through the L-Wing & M-Wing doors (Technical Trades & Engineering Building).
 You can pick up copies of the Program and Floor Plans in the hall of M-Wing that will indicate the time schedule, competition room locations for each event, and location of the cafeteria (Commons).
-Visiting teachers, students, and counselors should sign in and print their name on an identification tag to wear.

 At, or soon after, 8:00 a.m., all student participants should take their equipment directly to the room where their competition is to be held and meet with the director of the event.
-Pre-registration lists will be checked, and any necessary changes in paperwork will be taken care of at this time.
+Registration lists will be checked, and any necessary changes in paperwork will be taken care of at this time.

 The number of participants allowed to compete in each competition area must be predetermined due to the limits of our facilities.
 If fewer than three different sponsors have entered an individual or team in a particular category by the deadline of day of the event, that category may be deleted and the sponsoring schools notified.